Ben Swift wins from break to become British national road race champion - Cycling Weekly

 Ben Swift (Ineos) and Tom Moses (Madison Genesis) then peeled off the front of the peloton, soon opening up a gap of 30 seconds.

-Stannard ploughed on ahead, but was soon caught by a group of five including Swift, John Archibald (Ribble Pro Cycling) and Scott Thwaites (Dimension Data).
+Stannard ploughed on ahead, but was soon caught by a group of five including Swift, John Archibald (Ribble Pro Cycling) and Scott Thwaites (Vitus Pro Cycling).

 With 25km to go, the group of six out front were caught by a chasing group of nine riders, including Alex Dowsett (Katusha-Alpecin).